olcolcolc/olcolcolc.github.io/README.md

 <h1>Hi, I'm Ola! ✨</h1>
 <h4>Future frontend developer</h4>
-<h3>This is my GitHub repository where I gather various projects and coding experiments.
+<p>This is my GitHub repository where I gather various projects and coding experiments.
 You will find information about me and what I'm currently working on.
-Feel free to explore my projects and collaborate!</h3>
+Feel free to explore my projects and collaborate!</p>

 <h2>My Projects:</h2>